Alexey-T/SynWrite/Wiki/pyApi/python API functions.md

 Methods, misc | Description
 ------------- | -----------------
 `save(filename="")` | Saves text to disk.
 If param filename not empty, uses it (untitled tab becomes titled).
-Cannot save untitled tab.
-Gets bool: file is named and saved.
+Shows save-as dialog for untitled tabs.
+Gets bool: file is saved.
 `lock()` | Increases lock-counter, so editor window will not redraw ifself if counter is non-zero.
 Each `lock` call must be coupled with `unlock` call later in your code.
 `unlock()` | Decreases lock-counter.
 If counter becomes zero, editor window will be redrawn.
 `focus()` | Focuses editor control.